EtienneDuv/NodeTraining/README.md

 - A very basic website, with different pages and a contact form.
 - A todo list
+- A Chat application
 - More in the future !

+## Skills used

+- NodeJs
+- Express
+- SocketIO